Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

 - “At Termination”: Funds begin being paid out when you leave Microsoft.

 A Special Planning Opportunity for Microsoft DCP Distributions

 A somewhat unique feature of the Microsoft DCP program is the flexibility in the ability to re-defer distributions.
-If you elect a specific month/year for your distribution you are allowed to change that date as long as it’s extended at least five years and this election is made more than 12 months in advance of the scheduled distribution.
+If you elect a specific month/year for your distribution, you are allowed to change that date as long as it’s extended at least five years, and this election is made more than 12 months before the scheduled distribution.